Madness in vector spaces: Definability and Ramsey theory

 \begin{proof} Suppose that $\LA$ was an analytic full mad family of subspaces.
 By Lemma \ref{lem:mad_strat_p}, $\LH$ is a $(p^+)$-family.
 Applying Theorem \ref{thm:local_Rosendal} to the analytic set $\bar{\LA}$, there is an $X\in\LH(\LA)$ such that either I has a strategy in $F[X]$ for playing into $\bar{\LA}^c$, or II has a strategy in $G[Y]$ for playing into $\bar{\LA}$.
 However, the latter contradicts Lemma \ref{lem:strats_H(A)}(a), while the former contradicts Lemma \ref{lem:strats_H(A)}(b). \end{proof}

-Under large cardinal hypotheses, an identical proof, using Theorem 1.3 in \cite{Smythe:LocRamBlock}, shows that no full mad family of subspaces can be in $\L(\R)$.
+Under large cardinal hypotheses, an identical proof, using Theorem 1.3 in \cite{MR3864398}, shows that no full mad family of subspaces can be in $\L(\R)$.

 Must a mad family of subspaces be full?
 Unfortunately, we are only able to show that, consistently, there are such mad families.
 It remains an open question whether mad families must be full (we suspect not), and if not, whether full mad families exist in $\ZFC$.
+First, we need a variation on Theorem \ref{thm:MA_a_large}, localized to a fixed block subspace $X$.

+\begin{lemma} $(\MA_\kappa(\sigma\text{-centered}))$ Suppose that $X$ is a block subspace of $E$ and $\LC$ an almost disjoint family of block subspaces of $E$ such that each has infinite-dimensional intersection with $X$.
+If $|\LC|\leq\kappa$, then there is a block subspace $Y$ of $X$ almost disjoint from every element of $\LC$. \end{lemma}